 12. Canon EF-S 35mm f/2.8 Macro IS STM

 A macro lens for APS-C Canon DSLRs that can also light up your subject!

 Mount: Canon EF-S | Elements/groups: 10/6 | Diaphragm blades: 7 | Autofocus: Stepping motor | Stabilizer: 4-stops | Minimum focus distance: 0.13m | Maximum magnification: 1.0x | Filter thread: 49mm | Dimensions (WxL): 69x56mm | Weight: 190g

 Like many recent designs, this lens features a stepping motor autofocus system with an electronically coupled focus ring.
-Equivalent to a 56mm lens on a full-frame body, the viewing angle makes the lens ideal as a ‘standard prime’, even without taking its macro abilities into account.
-Hybrid image stabilization is inherited from Canon’s range-topping 100mm L-series lens, able to correct x-y shift as well as vibration, making it more effective for close-up shooting.
-At the minimum focus distance, the front of the lens comes to just 3cm from the subject and can block ambient light.
+The hybrid image stabilization is inherited from Canon’s range-topping 100mm L-series lens and is able to correct x-y shift as well as vibration, making it more effective for close-up shooting.
+At the minimum focus distance, however, the front of the lens comes to just 3cm from the subject and can block ambient light.
 To compensate, there’s a built-in LED ‘Macro Lite’, with two brightness levels and the option to use both sides or just the left or right.
-It’s not very bright, though, so even at full power and at the closest shooting distance, however, you’ll need a slow shutter speed of about 1/15th of a second at f/8 (ISO 200).
+It’s not very bright, though, so even at full power and at the closest shooting distance you’ll need a slow shutter speed of about 1/15th of a second at f/8 (ISO 200).

 13. Canon EF-M 28mm f/3.5 Macro IS STM

 This remarkable EOS M lens gets you much closer to your subjects